chauff/cse1500-web-transcripts/_lectures/node.md

 :four: On the client, JavaScript code injects the data into the page.

 Importantly, with Ajax, the number of complete page reloads is vastly reduced. **Only the newly available** (e.g. a new set of query suggestions based on the current query) or **changed data** needs to be retrieved from the server, instead of the complete document.
-Ajax was and remains an important technology to move from web pages to web applications - imagine every time you type a character into your favourite search engine you would have to wait for the page to reload in order to get the latest query suggestions.
+Ajax was and remains an important technology to move from web pages to web applications - imagine every time you type a character into your favorite search engine you would have to wait for the page to reload in order to get the latest query suggestions.
 We would quickly abolish query suggestions.

 In practice, implementing Ajax calls correctly can be tricky, due to Ajax's security model.
 In our game list code example, we have conveniently requested data from *our* web server.
 In fact, a security restriction of Ajax (at least by default) is that it can only fetch files or request routes from the same web server as the calling page (this is called **same-origin policy**).